 Fallout TV Show: Cast, Plot & Everything We Know

-Currently, we have no solid release date or window for the Fallout TV show.
-It was first teased last year in a tweet from Amazon Studios, and the news that it was given the green light to move forward was revealed in early January 2022.
+Currently, we have no solid launch date for the Fallout TV show.
+It was first teased in a tweet from Amazon Studios, and the news that it was given the green light to move forward was revealed in early January 2022.

 Fallout TV Show: Cast